 Procedures need to be accessible and not too bureaucratic, burdensome or expensive.
 Administrative fees, for instance, are an important barrier because most undocumented people live in poverty.
 The proof and documentation required should also be reasonable considering the living experience of undocumented people.

 4. Decisions are based on clear, objective criteria.
-Reasons for refusal are documented and argued.

 Eligibility criteria should be clear, not arbitrary or too onerous to prove.
 A number of years of residence should be sufficient grounds to regularise people, at least in cases of children and young people.